Start page

 Taking all this into account, we have to make a final conclusion that only a part of the Alans could be the Germanic-speaking people (during when the Great Migration had gone to Central Europe and then in Spain and Africa, and, as it turned out, subsequently into the British Isles).
 In other words, the name Alans could hide as German-speaking, Iranian-speaking, and even Turkic-speaking tribes of the Northern Black Sea region, caused by the transfer of the name of a dominant tribe to the other participants of the union of different tribes.

-Quite recently correspondences has revealed that between the cycle of legends concerning King Arthur, Knights of the Round Table and the Holy Grail , there is a connection with the Scythian-Sarmatian world.
+Quite recently, the long-known connections between the cycle of legends about King Arthur, the Knights of the Round Table, and the Holy Grail with the Scythian-Sarmatian world have been summarized.
 In 2000, a book was published wherein authors try to explain these relationships (LITTLETON C. SCOTT, MALCOR LINDA A. 2000).
 One of these connections was noticed as one of the first, and later Dumezil recalls it.
 In the multinational epic of the peoples of the Caucasus about the Narts, a described episode of the death of one of the heroes named Batraz has a parallel to the death of King Arthur.
 Both die from the fact that their swords are thrown into the water.

 The one of the book "From Scythia to Camelot": Morte D'Arthur by Daniel Maclise